 Steps for creating a Dirty Pour on Rocks

-2. Place primed rocks on bottle caps inside a foil pan or something disposable.
+1. Place your rocks on bottle caps inside a foil pan or something disposable.

 2. Start preparing your paint cups.
 Choose the colors you want to work with and pour each color in its own cup.
 Mix in the pouring medium and stir with a craft stick.
 Mix just enough pouring medium to thin out the acrylic paint for pouring.
 The paint cannot be too thick, it needs to flow over the rock.
 The paint should be able to coat the mixing stick but still be able to drip off smoothly.

-4. Making the Dirty Pour.
-Use a larger disposable cup and start pouring the paint into small amounts creating a layering effect with all the colors.
+3. Making the Dirty Pour.
+Use a larger cup and start pouring the paint into small amounts creating a layering effect with all the colors.
 Once all the paint is emptied in the “pour” cup, the magic begins!

 4. Begin pouring the Dirty Pour over the rock slowly in your desired pattern to cover the entire rock.

 5. Let your rocks dry for at least 2 to 3 days before moving or sealing.
 Moving the container of the paint poured rocks can cause the more rounded rocks to shift and fall of the base, ruining your beautiful painted rock.

 Check out my Youtube Tutorial for Paint Pouring on Rocks!